yangfawu/yangfawu/README.md

 # Hi, I'm Yangfa! 👋

-### An aspiring Software Engineering student and programmer based in New York
+### A Software Engineer based in New York

 ## About Me

-- Expanding my fullstack development knowledge with Spring 🥬 and Angular 🅰️
+- Learning and building microservices with C#/.NET 💻
-- Deep diving into Computer Vision 👁️ while sharpening my NumPy 🐍 skills
+- Studying the business logic behind auto 🚗 insurance
-- Studying Computer Networks 🗼 to deepen understanding of cloud infrastructure
+- Appreciating the art of Laplacian Pyramids in Computer Vision 👁️

 ## My Languages
 <!-- https://github.com/anuraghazra/github-readme-stats -->